 On January 1, 2018, we adopted the FASB issued ASU 2017-07, Compensation-Retirement Benefits (Topic 715), which improves the consistency, transparency, and usefulness of the service cost and net benefit cost financial information components.
 The amendments in this ASU amend presentation requirements of service cost and other components of net benefit cost in the income statement.
 In addition, the ASU allows only the service cost component of net benefit cost to be eligible for capitalization.
 The amendments in this ASU are effective for public business entities for annual periods beginning after December 15, 2017, including interim periods within those annual periods.
 The amendments in this ASU are applied retrospectively for the presentation of the service cost component and the other components of net periodic pension cost and net periodic post-retirement benefit cost in the income statement and prospectively, on and after the effective date, for the capitalization of the service cost component of net periodic pension cost and net periodic post-retirement benefit in assets.
 We have elected to use the practical expedient that permits us to use the amounts disclosed in our pension and other post-retirement benefit plan note for the prior comparative periods as the estimation basis for applying the retrospective presentation requirements.
 For prospective and retroactive reclassification, service costs are recorded within the selling, general, and administrative caption of our consolidated income statement, while the other components of net benefit cost are recorded in the other expense (income), net caption of our consolidated income statement.
-For the first quarter of 2017, we reclassified \$0.4 million of income from the selling, general, and administrative caption to other (income) expense within our consolidated income statement.
+The adoption of ASU 2017-17 did not have a material impact on our prior period condensed consolidated financial statements.